 The second benefit is called pension, which is to provide supplemental income to disabled or aged veterans with a low income.
 The disability need not be service connected.

-VA Pension is benefit paid to wartime veterans with limited income, and who are permanently and totally disabled or age 65 or older.
+VA Pension (Aid and Attendance) is benefit paid to wartime veterans with limited income, and who are permanently and totally disabled or age 65 or older.

 You may be eligible for VA Aid and Attendance if: